 A few examples of digital transformation frameworks include:

-MIT Sloan: The Nine Elements of Digital Transformation
+MIT Sloan: The New Elements of Digital Transformation

-No longer are companies building software or running IT for cost savings and operations, but rather IT has become the primary driver of business innovation.
+Rather than focusing on cost savings, IT has become the primary driver of business innovation.
 Embracing this shift requires everyone in the company to rethink the role and impact of IT in their day-to-day experience.

 Although IT will play an important role in driving digital transformation strategy, the work of implementing and adapting to the massive changes that go along with digital transformation falls to everyone.
 For this reason, digital transformation is a people issue.